 - To see a summary of our whole website layout at a glance, go to Sitemap.

-- To see the latest primary mathematics resources uploaded to our website, go to What’s New?
+- To see recent primary mathematics resources uploaded to our website, go to What’s New?

 - To search for something specific, once you are logged in, use our search button at the top of this page.

-You can subscribe as an individual or as a whole school.
+You can subscribe as an individual or as a whole school using just one username and password.
 To become a subscriber just click here.

 Why not like our Facebook page too?
 With regular posts about fascinating maths facts from all over the world.